 From Athlete to Addict to Recovery

-Josh Hamilton was born and raised right here in Raleigh, North Carolina.
+Josh Hamilton was born and raised right here in Charlotte, North Carolina.
 He played little league baseball growing up and his career took off in 1999 when he was chosen as the number one overall draft pick by the Tampa Bay Devil Rays.
 Hamilton reportedly never touched drugs or alcohol during his youth and teenage years.
 Before the 2001 season, Hamilton was involved in a car accident with his parents.
 Because of the need for medication for the injuries he sustained, he started experimenting with drugs.
 He attempted rehab once during this year while still playing ball.

 In the two years following, Hamilton used drugs on and off before his team, the Devil Rays, noticed a change and sent him to the Betty Ford Center for rehab.
 Hamilton failed his first drug test during spring training in 2003 and after being late to practice quite a few times, Hamilton was reassigned to the minor league camp of the Devil Rays before finally taking off the rest of the season for personal reasons.